illerrobb/Obsidian-MindTask/README.md

 Edges support different relationship types: dependency, subtask and sequence.
 Click an edge to cycle through these types and the line style will update accordingly.

+Task relationships are stored using Dataview inline fields referencing the target task's ID:

+- `[dependsOn:: id]` – the current task depends on another
+- `[subtaskOf:: id]` – the current task is a subtask
+- `[after:: id]` – the current task should come after another

 ## Development

 Install dependencies and build the plugin: